CzarekM2012/IUM_project-delivery_time_prediction/README.md

 Data in the request can be changed, but the app only returns predictions for valid cities and delivery companies.
 User id can also be proviced, e.g. `-d "user_id=105"` with `curl`, to identify the user for A/B tests.
 If A/B tests are toggled on (`AB_TESTS = True` at the start of `controllers.py`), requests are split between both models (setting `TEST_SPLIT_A` changes amount of data going to the first, naive, model).
 By default, split is set to `0.5`.
 Requests are split based on user id hash, so that a single user always gets predictions from a certain model.
 Results can be gathered later from `server.log`, where server app stores its predictions.

 Predictions can be also obtained from a specific model by sending a request at its own endpoint, e.g. `localhost:8000/naive` for naive model.
-However, requests sent this way have to contain processed data, e.g.: `sample=4,0,0,1,0,0,0,0,1,0,0`

 Accuracy of both models can be tested with `test_acc.py` script, located in `delivery_time/validation`.
 Example command:
 `python ./delivery_time/validation/test_acc.py http://127.0.0.1:8000/naive data/processed/test_data.csv`